 A faculty member who receives a FISIP increment can pay themselves summer salary from sponsored awards if actually expending effort.
 However, departments cannot pay summer salary from state funds with three exceptions: faculty who are teaching in Summer Session; faculty who are on administrative assignment, such as a department chair; and when an external grant mandates a match and that match is from state funds.
 A faculty member who pays him/herself full-time on sponsored awards must work full-time on them.
-See the ISU Effort Reporting Policy for additional detail.
+See the ISU Effort Reporting and Certification Policy for additional detail.

 Duration of FISIP

 The length of time for which a faculty member can be awarded a FISIP is one year, renewable.
 FISIP increments may be renewed pending the outcome of annual performance reviews and department chair/director recommendation.
 To end FISIP participation, a department chair/director must complete the FISIP agreement for the next fiscal year and indicate that the FISIP participation will terminate.

 Recommendations for FISIP increments to begin July 1 of the following fiscal year must be forwarded from the department chair and dean to the SVPP Office by the second Friday of May.
 (Please note: Because of COVID-19, the deadline for 2020 has been extended to June 30.)